activeadmin/activeadmin/docs/2-resource-customization.md

 ### Menu Priority

 Menu items are sorted first by their numeric priority, then alphabetically.
-Since every menu by default has the same priority of `10`, the menu is by default sorted alphabetically.
+Since menu item has a default priority of `10`.

 You can easily customize this: